valtimo-platform/valtimo-documentation/release-notes/major9/09.19.0/valtimo-frontend-libraries.md

 * **Improved the select component of the @valtimo/user-interface library**
   * **Background color change**

-    To follow the default input style on the form and make it visibly indicated when a dropdown menu is activated, the component's background style color has been changed to `--v-color-white`.
+    The select component has been improved to follow the default input style and make it visibly indicated when a dropdown menu is enabled/disabled.

-    In this way, reaching the objective of clarity and bringing a more pleasant and standardized layout.
+    The look of the default component's background style color has been changed to white (`--v-color-white`) to distinguish it from the disabled state.

   * **Contrast and color updates**

-    * Add shadow to the `v-select` element in order to add contrast.
+    * Add shadow to the `v-select` element to add contrast.

     * Changed text color to `--v-color-grey-0` when option selected in dropdown.